 Healthy Traveling Tips and Resources

 Throughout the course of the pandemic and moving forward into our safe emergence, Explore North Myrtle Beach has continuously followed and supported our state and local lawmakers, the Centers for Disease Control & Prevention and other world health organizations to do our part in reducing the spread of COVID-19.
 The safety and well-being of our visitors, employees, families, and the residents of North Myrtle Beach is our top priority.
-COVID-19 is continuously evolving and we want to ensure you that we are monitoring information from local, state, and federal authorities constantly.

 We look forward to welcoming you back to North Myrtle Beach when the time is right for you.
 While you are here, we ask that you follow safe travel practices and CDC guidance to help prevent the spread of COVID-19.
 Follow these tips for a healthy and safe vacation:

 - Wash your hands, and wash them often!
 Use hand sanitizer when soap is not available and avoid touching your face, mouth, and eyes.